Most separating couples get a Consent Order to formalise and protect their financial affairs going forwards. The reasons

 So, getting a Consent Order is a bit like buying insurance – protecting yourself for the future.

 You can obtain a Consent Order any time after separation.
 You don’t have to wait until you’re divorced (indeed once you get a divorce, you usually only have 12 months to formalise a financial agreement anyway).
-So most couples work out their parenting and financial matters first and get a legal divorce later.
+So most couples work out their parenting and financial agreements first and get a legal divorce later.

 If you want to formalise your deal as Consent Orders, we can help.